selimslab/logos/readme.md

 The bootloader part is largely from Prof. Blundell's book [Writing a Simple Operating System — from Scratch ](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)

 Interrupt code is largely from [os-tutorial](https://github.com/cfenollosa/os-tutorial)

-I have re-written, commented, and simplified
+I have re-written, commented, and simplified most parts

 ### books

 Operating Systems: From 0 to 1

+Writing a Simple Operating System — from Scratch

 Operating Systems: Three Easy Pieces